Our mission is to connect people touched by diabetes (people who live with type 1, type 2 and other types of diabetes, as well as their loved ones).

 As our community continues to grow, I thought it would be useful to share our values as a community, so that we can all refer to them whenever we participate.
 In the past, as a part of other groups and organizations, when in doubt, I've found it useful to know what the values were that I was supposed to abide by, especially in exceptional situations where I may not know how to respond.

 We foster a positive environment where our members support and help each other.
-This doesn't mean it's all roses all the time, but it means that, overall, we strive for maintaining an encouraging and supportive space.
+This doesn't mean it's all roses all the time, but it means that, overall, we strive for maintaining an encouraging and supportive space for all people touched by diabetes.

 Health & Well-Being